Logo

 Week Subjects Related Preparation

-7 Section 1: Making the 3D Model of the Final Proposal 1 Making the 3D Model of the Final Proposal 2 Section 2: FIRST JURY – Professional presentation set including concept, program, plans, sections, elevations, initial sketches.
-Section 3: Term Project Developpement / Studio Table Review Section 1: HW 6: Students will bring the model of revised proposal.
-Section 2: PREJURY I. Section 3: Preliminary Design Documents
+7 Section 1: Making the 3D Model of the Final Proposal 1 Making the 3D Model of the Final Proposal 2 Section 2: Module III: Built-in Furniture Section 3: Students go on developing in detail on specific areas of their building previously discussed with the instructor in appropriate scale Section 1: HW 6: Students will bring the model of revised proposal.
+Section 2: HW5: Proposals for the Built-in Furniture Section 3: HW05 Students will prepare graphical documentation in the appropriate scale

-9 Section 1: Render Scenes of the Model 1 Render Scenes of the Model 2 Section 2: Planning, Structural Details, Built-in Furniture.
-Section 3: Mid term Section 1: HW 7: Students will bring the render scenes of the model.
-Section 2: HW4: Development of plans & sections (1:50).
-Studio work + critics.
-Section 3: Model and Drawings
+8 Section 1: Render Scenes of the Model 1 Render Scenes of the Model 2 Section 2: Module III: Built-in Furniture Section 3: Students will finalize the definition of all common areas and of their project Section 1: HW 7: Students will bring the render scenes of the model.
+Section 2: HW6: 1:50 and 1:20 Technical Drawings for the Built-in Furniture Section 3: HW06 Students will prepare graphical documentation in the appropriate scale

-10 Section 1: Postprocessing of the Render Scenes 1 Postprocessing of the Render Scenes 2 Section 2: Planning, Structural Details, Built-in Furniture.
-Section 3: Term Project Developpement / Studio Table Review Section 1: HW 8: Students will bring the render scenes processed in an image software.
-Section 2: Designing Built-in Furniture.
-Studio work + critics.
-Section 3: Graphical Documentation as announced in class
+10 Section 1: Postprocessing of the Render Scenes 1 Postprocessing of the Render Scenes 2 Section 2: Module III and IV: Spatial Planning and Built-in Furniture Section 3: Students will present and review all common and circulation areas of their building Section 1: HW 8: Students will bring the render scenes processed in an image software.
+Section 2: SECOND REVIEW Section 3: Jury.
+Students will prepare Plans sections and diagrams in the appropriate scale

 16 Review of the Semester